saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="c3.12"></a> 3.12 Annotations
 ### <a name="s3.12.1"></a> Recommendation 3.12.1: Each annotation applied to a class, method, or constructor should be placed on its own line.

-1. Annotations applied to the class, method or constructor are placed on separate lines (one annotation per line).
+1. Annotations applied to the class, method, or constructor are placed on separate lines (one annotation per line).

 **Valid example**:
 ```kotlin